eastmallingresearch/RNA-seq_pipeline/Annotation/README.md

 ```
 get_all_cds.pl <mytranscriptome.fa|translate.pl|sed 's/\*//g' >myproteins.fa
 ```
 It outputs all proteins at least 25 aa long - it's a bit slow mind.
+The sed gets rid of any leading or trailing stops \* as interproscan doesn't like them.

 ### Running on cluster
 Interproscan has a built in option to run on an SGE cluster - but I couldn't get it to work.